MaxLevs/tfc.anvil.forge.helper/README.md

 There are two ways to use this datapack:
 * To understand a forging mechanics, find your way to forge things and then disable it;
 * Just use permanently.

+## Installation

+Put archive into `resources` folder in minecraft instance forlder.